bhanusolanki45/UM-Task--1-E-commerce-Furniture-Dataset-2024/README.md

 # ✅ Recommended Business Decisions Based on Analysis
-1. Optimize Product Portfolio
+## 1. Optimize Product Portfolio
 Identify and discontinue products that generate high sales but result in low or negative profit (as seen in the scatter plots and heatmaps).

 Focus on top-performing categories (high sales and high profit), such as [insert top profitable category from your analysis—e.g., Tables or Chairs].

-2. Improve Pricing Strategy
+## 2. Improve Pricing Strategy
 Products with high sales but low profit indicate possible pricing issues or high costs.

 Reassess pricing for such products, or negotiate with suppliers to reduce costs.

-3. Promote High-Profit, Low-Sales Products
+## 3. Promote High-Profit, Low-Sales Products
 Use marketing to increase visibility of low-frequency but high-margin products.

 Consider bundling these with popular items to boost exposure and sales.

-4. Inventory & Demand Planning
+## 4. Inventory & Demand Planning
 Use count plots to align inventory management with product demand.

 Avoid overstocking low-frequency items that don’t generate much revenue.

-5. Category-Level Strategy
+## 5. Category-Level Strategy
 As shown in the pie chart, a few categories dominate sales.

 Consider expanding into underrepresented categories that may have untapped market potential.

-6. Remove Loss-Making Items
+## 6. Remove Loss-Making Items
 Heatmaps show clear patterns of loss in certain products/categories.

 These should be phased out or re-engineered to improve profit margins.

-7. Refine Marketing Campaigns
+## 7. Refine Marketing Campaigns
 Bar plots reveal customer preferences—target advertising toward best-sellers and profitable products.

 Also, focus on emerging or niche categories that show signs of growth.

-8. Customer-Centric Insights
+## 8. Customer-Centric Insights
 Use insights to create customer personas: e.g., users who frequently buy chairs might be office managers.

 Tailor promotions or loyalty programs to their needs.

-9. Regularly Monitor Profitability
+## 9. Regularly Monitor Profitability
 Continuously use scatter plots and heatmaps to track changes in profitability over time.

-Build a dashboard that alerts management when certain products fall below a profit threshold.